AndrewEllis93/Print-Tuning-Guide/README.md

 **3) Print more objects at once, and spread them out.**

-- We can allow each objects some "break time" between layers simply by printing more objects and by inducing travels.
+- We can allow objects to have some "break time" between layers simply by printing more objects at once.
+Spread them out to induce more travel time.
 - ![](Images/Cooling-Spread.png)

+**4) Reduce nozzle and/or bed temperature.**

 # Infill/Perimeter Overlap

 After tuning flow and pressure advance, you may still have some pinholes where your top infill meets your perimeters.
 This is more prevalent in PS/SS.

-This is **not** necessarily an indicator that your flow or pressure advance are wrong, though they can impact it.
+This is **not necessarily** an indicator that your flow or pressure advance are wrong, though they can impact it.

 Slowly increase "infill/perimeter overlap" (PS/SS) until satisfied.
 ## Pinholes